-Boetti further incorporated the methodical arrangement of word and text in his work.
+Boetti further incorporated the methodical arrangement of words and text in his work.
 He is also known to have enjoyed collaborating with others such as the artisan embroiderers in Afghanistan and Pakistan for his Mappa3 series, and the Italian postal system to create Postal Dossier.
 Due to his love of using various materials, when he first visited Afghanistan in 1971, he adopted the local embroidery traditions as his artistic medium.
-Once he had the design in mind, Boetti would then give the precise instructions to embroiderers in Afghanistan and Pakistan to recreate drawings with silk thread on fabric.
+Once he had the design in mind, Boetti would give the precise instructions to embroiderers in Afghanistan and Pakistan to recreate drawings with silk thread on fabric.

-Of these embroidered artworks, the embroidered arazzi which are word squares are regarded as the most intensely vivid Conceptual art that catches one’s eyes.
+Of these embroidered artworks, arazzi, which are word squares, are regarded as the most intensely vivid conceptual art that catches one’s eyes.
 Incorporating a grid-like mosaic of block letters whose meanings were often hard to decipher was the artist’s way of contrasting order and disorder.
 While the design was Boetti’s own, he, however, gave free rein for the embroiderers in choosing the colors to use.
-These were made in the 1980s and 1990s and often combined Italian and Persian texts and contrasted the geometric vs. the flowing patterns that formed sayings, poems, titles and the artist’s name as well as his collaborator’s home cities.
+These were made in the 1980s and 1990s and often combined Italian and Persian texts and contrasted the geometric vs. the flowing patterns that formed sayings, poems, titles, the artist’s name and his collaborator’s home cities.

 Persian, Farsi & Italian phrases

-The Afghan craftsmen who had fled their country to Pakistan used Persian text and Farsi script to lament about their nostalgic feelings of missing Afghanistan and express anti-Soviet sentiments as well as incorporating some empowering sayings from well-known Afghan poets.
-The smaller embroideries of arazzi however comprised of common Italian phrases arranged to fill a square grid.
-Such phrases included ‘II silenzio e d’oro’ which translates to ‘silence is golden’ and ‘Fuso Ma Non Confuso’ (melted but not confused), among others.
+The Afghan craftsmen who had fled their country to Pakistan used Persian text and Farsi script to lament about their nostalgic feelings of missing Afghanistan and express anti-Soviet sentiments and incorporated empowering sayings from well-known Afghan poets.
+However, the smaller embroideries of arazzi comprised common Italian phrases arranged to fill a square grid.
+Such phrases included ‘II silenzio e d’oro’, which translates to ‘silence is golden’ and ‘Fuso Ma Non Confuso’ (melted but not confused), among others.